-Certain changes in the collective net pension liability of the Teacher Retirement System of Texas Plan (the "TRS Plan") are reported as deferred outflows of resources related to pensions or as deferred inflows of resources related to pensions, depending on the type of change.
+Certain changes in the collective net pension liability of the Teacher Retirement System of Texas Plan (the "TRS Plan") are reported as deferred outflows or as deferred inflows of resources related to pensions, depending on the type of change.
 The types of deferred outflows of resources related to pensions and their respective accounting treatments are discussed below.

-- System contributions subsequent to the measurement date of the collective net pension liability are recognized as a reduction in the net pension liability in the following year. - The effect on the System's proportionate share of the total pension liability of changes of economic and demographic assumptions or of other inputs that increase the total pension liability is amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees. - The effect on the System's proportionate share of the total pension liability of differences between expected and actual experience that increase the total pension liability is amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees. - Increases in the System's proportion of the collective net pension liability are amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees. - System contributions during the measurement period that are greater than its proportionate share of total of contributions is amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees.
+- System contributions subsequent to the measurement date of the collective net pension liability are recognized as a reduction in the net pension liability in the following year. - The effect on the System's proportionate share of the total pension liability of changes of economic and demographic assumptions or of other inputs that increase the total pension liability is amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees. - The effect on the System's proportionate share of the total pension liability of differences between expected and actual experience that increase the total pension liability is amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees. - Increases in the System's proportion of the collective net pension liability are amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees. - System contributions during the measurement period that are greater than its proportionate share of total contributions is amortized as a component of pension expense using the straight-line method over the expected average remaining service lives of active and inactive employees. - The effect on the System's proportionate share of the collective net pension liability of less actual earnings on pension plan investments than projected is amortized as a component of pension expense using the straight-line method over a period of five years.